jproven/movie-catalog/README.md

 # Movie Catalog

-🎬 CineDB - Movie Collection Management Application
+🎬 Movie Collection Management Application

 CineDB is a web application that enables users to search for movies, add them to a personal collection, and view detailed information about them.
 Developed using Angular and styled with Bootstrap, this project provides an intuitive and responsive interface for efficient movie management.